conext21p18/slarm/README.md

 attack, much fewer than the expected value (i.e., 10 repeated timestamps of `0 sec` in **Figure 1**).
-If the number of repeated timestamps between two adjacent SGX time ticks is fewer than the expected value, a node can determine itself is under the delay attack and *kick-outs* itself from SLARM's P2P network.
-When a node ticks-out itself from SLARM's network, the node stops processing all incoming messages and multicasts all transactions waiting in the transaction queue.
+If the number of repeated timestamps between two adjacent SGX time ticks is fewer than the expected value, a node can determine itself is under the delay attack and *kicks-out* itself from SLARM's P2P network.
+When a node ticks-out itself from SLARM's P2P network, the node stops processing all incoming messages and multicasts all transactions waiting in the transaction queue.
 Thus, the node's peers can no longer receive any RTT response from this node, and drop this node from their peer lists.

 **Detecting scheduling attack.** The malicious OS can schedule out the *timer thread* and the *counting thread* running in the SGX enclave at any instant.
-We let each node in detect this scheduling attack and kick-out itself from 's network when the attacks occur.
+We let each node in SLARM detect this scheduling attack and kick-out itself from SLARM's P2P network when the attacks occur.

 If the malicious node schedules out the counting thread, the number of counted CPU cycles per SGX timer tick is reduced, making the counting thread downgrade the trusted timer's resolution to seconds.
-If the number of counted CPU cycles per second falls below a specified threshold (e.g., 1000 CPU cycles per second to provide millisecond-level resolution), the node kicks-out itself from 's network.
-If the malicious node schedules out the timer thread (or both of the two threads), the repeated timestamps per second will reduce, which is the same as the delay attack.
+If the number of counted CPU cycles per second falls below a specified threshold (e.g., 1000 CPU cycles per second to provide millisecond-level resolution), the node kicks-out itself from SLARM's P2P network.
+If the malicious node schedules out the timer thread (or both of the two threads), the repeated SGX timestamps per second will reduce, which is the same as the delay attack.

 **Detecting CPU frequency attack.** A privileged adversary (e.g., the malicious